 As a financial advisor, there are two types of webinars you should consider doing:

+Many financial advisors are positioning themselves as an educator online.
 Each month you could host a webinar with a different wealth planning subject.
 You can invite your clients that you know would benefit from the information and encourage them to invite others.
 In these webinars, you could provide them with general information and raise awareness so they can take action.
-According to a study done by the Public Policy Forum, millennials see the value in financial literacy and education.
+According to a study done by the Public Policy Forum, millennial clients see the value in financial literacy and education.
 Financial advisors who can provide independent financial materials will better gain the trust of these investors.
 It’s also a much easier conversation if you have already educated your client on the issue or opportunity then had a personal discussion about how it can apply to their situation.

 So try it out!
 Start building webinars into your business development and client management process and you will start to see how this can leverage your time, attract the right clients and bring your business to the next level.